krag-harsh/k_means_clustering/README.md

 # k_means_clustering
-I am trying to implement k-mean clustering on my own using numpy in python.
+I tried to implement k-mean clustering on my own using numpy in python for k=2.

-As of now its far from complete